seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 You can now access SeaTable at the host name specified in the Compose file.

+NOTE: By default SeaTable will **not** start automatically.
+To complish this see the [documentation on autostart](https://manual.seatable.io/config/autostart/)

 ### Reviewing the Deployment

 The command `docker container list` should list the four containers specified in the `docker-compose.yml`: